NaturalSelectionLabs/Unidata/docs/guide/profiles/ENS.md

 [ENS](https://ens.domains/) is an Ethereum name service that supports only a limited fields and features of profile.

-You can initialize with `ipfsGateway` and `infuraProjectID` to get potentially faster speed.
+You can initialize with `ipfsGateway` and `infuraProjectID` to get potentially faster response or higher stability.

 ## API